 Deploying Dundas BI on AWS Elastic Beanstalk

 This article provides the steps to deploy Dundas BI on Amazon Web Services (AWS) Elastic Beanstalk.
 The process includes generating a Dundas BI instance source bundle and creating an AWS Elastic Beanstalk application from the source bundle.

-To deploy Dundas BI on AWS Elastic Beanstalk, you require:
+To deploy Dundas BI on AWS Elastic Beanstalk, you will need: